AriFordsham/GHCWiki/building/platforms-scripts-file-names.md

 other utilities.

+GHC requires both the MinGW "core system" (a C compiler + other essential stuff) and the g++ system (required by libffi) to be installed.

 The down-side of MinGW is that the MinGW libraries do not support anything like the full Posix interface.